multiverse-os/oht/README.md

 **Localization** - Localization is important and needs to be designed to exist within the framework from the beginning.

+### Optional Modules
+oht is at its core a distributed hash table built to route through Tor. oht is designed to be used by others to create more complex software.
+In order to satisfy and standardize the basic features of most applications oht is packaged with optional modules to extend the base features.

+**Accounts** - An account system based on ecdsa keys, supports handling multiple accounts and encrypted storage of keys.

+**Contacts** - A contact system with approval, presence, grandulated relationship transversal.
+Capable of storing ricochet contacts.

+**Channels** - A broadly defined channel system, built to be compatible with ricochet's protocol, to be used for multiuser chat rooms and any other abstraction that requires variable isolation.

+Each one will include an interface.go file that matches the general structure of the oht/interface.go file.
+APIs and UIs will interact with these interfaces.

 ### Usage
 A basic console is the first goal for the UI and will be used as a way of outlining the basic functional requirements of the design.
 Much of the functionality works but just has not yet been tied to the console command.